-While many of those “early” microalgae biofuels companies have since failed, microalgae of course remain the best and most diverse photosynthesis platform in Nature and there remains significant interest and promise.
-For example microalgae (and related species) are potentially prized in many higher added value applications ranging from animal feed (especially fish due to the much higher value than cattle feed), food (vegetable protein and more), nutraceuticals, pigments, anti-oxidants, plastics and higher value (than fuels) chemicals.
-Even alternative, renewable fuels remains a potential target with any combination of valuable co-product and algae productivity allowing the technology to reach parity or better with fossil fuels.
+While many of those “early” microalgae biofuels companies have since failed, microalgae of course remain the best and most diverse photosynthesis platform in nature, and there remains significant interest and promise.
+For example, microalgae (and related species) are potentially prized in many higher added value applications ranging from animal feed (especially fish due to the much higher value than cattle feed), food (vegetable protein and more), nutraceuticals, pigments, anti-oxidants, plastics, and higher value (than fuels) chemicals.
+Even alternative, renewable fuels remain a potential target with any combination of valuable co-product and algae productivity allowing the technology to reach parity or better with fossil fuels.
 Microalgae also show promise in environmental remediation and carbon capture.
-From the foregoing it is clear that fractionation of microalgae biomass into such valuable commercial products relies heavily on the ability to efficiently extract algae into these streams of products – and critical questions must be answered including: What product (e.g. a given fatty acid)?
-In what form should the product be delivered (e.g. polar, bioavailable form or as a (neutral) fatty acid ester)?
+From the foregoing, it is clear that fractionation of microalgae biomass into such valuable commercial products relies heavily on the ability to efficiently extract algae into these streams of products – and critical questions must be answered including What product (e.g. a given fatty acid)?
+In what form should the product be delivered (e.g. polar, bioavailable form, or as a (neutral) fatty acid ester)?
 Which strain?
 Scale, market size, market demands (GMP?
 GRAS solvent?
-Super critical CO2 only?), competitive landscape and more.
+Supercritical CO2 only?), competitive landscape, and more.